arian24b/arvan-vod-tool/README.txt

-=== ArvanCloud VOD for Wordpress ===
+=== Arvan VOD Tool ===
-Contributors: arvancloud, khorshidlab
+Contributors: arian24b
 Tags: VOD, arvancloud
 Requires at least: 4.0
 Tested up to: 6.1
 Requires PHP: 7.0
-Stable tag: 1.0.1
+Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-ArvanCloud VOD for Wordpress
+Arvan VOD Tool for Wordpress

 == Description ==
-ArvanCloud VOD for Wordpress
+Arvan VOD Tool for Wordpress

 == Installation ==
 = Using The WordPress Dashboard =

 1. Navigate to the Add New in the plugins dashboard
-2. Search for ArvanCloud VOD
+2. Search for Arvan VOD Tool
 3. Click Install Now
 4. Activate the plugin on the Plugin dashboard